dashingsoft/pyarmor/src/mechanism.md

     cd projects/mypkg

     # If there is no __init__.py in the src path, use command 'config'
-    # to configure project as a package
+    # to configure project as a package, uncomment the following line
     # ./pyarmor config --obf-code-mode=wrap --is-package=1

     # Now obfuscate scripts